ThePrimeJnr/Obsidian-Notes/Introduction to Machine Learing/What is Machine Learning.md

 -   **Model inference** is when the trained model is used to generate predictions.

 ## Major Steps in Machine Learning
-Define the Problem
+- Define the Problem
-build dataset
+- Build dataset
-training the model
+- Training the model
-evaluate the model
+- Evaluate the model
-use the model
+- Use the model